ksummerill/brewstats-cli/NOTES.md

 States - responsible for hanging on to the information from Scraper

-Cli

-optional:
-- next_move: I want there to be a slight delay between showing stats and then asking for the user's  next move.
-Look for the option to pause/delay the program

-- add a method to cli to check for a valid input?

   <!-- @states returns --> it is also an array of objects
   [#<BrewStats::States:0x00007fd85737aa28
   @barrels="71,894",